charlie-n01r/pychat/README.md

 # PyChat

-A simple websocket chat exercise
+A simple websocket chat exercise in python.